-Below is a list of resources available to support Indigenous communities and peoples or to learn more about First Nations and Métis and Inuit culture.
+Below is a list of resources available to support Indigenous communities and peoples or to learn more about the NIB Trust Fund, First Nations, and Métis and Inuit culture.

 The Indian Residential School Survivors Society toll-free line is 1-800-721-0066.
 This is a toll-free line for anyone who needs support.
 1-866-925-4419 The Indian Residential Schools Crisis Line is available 24-hours a day for anyone experiencing pain or distress as a result of his or her Residential school experience.

 If you are a Survivor and need emotional support, a national crisis line is available 24 hours a day, seven days a week: